sagemath/trac_to_gh/Issue 7125.md

 # Issue 7125: New report for "all tickets...participated in" doesn't think creation is participation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7125

 Original creator: kcrisman